A Seated Hamstring Stretch with the Leg Lifted

 Once you get your knee straight you can bend your elbows and pull your leg towards your torso.
 Keep both your leg and your spine feeling long as you do so.
 Relax arms and spine while exhaling.

-Once you can straighten your leg while keeping your shoulders relaxed you can try pulling your leg into the hip socket with your arms.
+Once you can straighten your leg while keeping your shoulders relaxed, you can try pulling your leg into the hip socket with your arms.
 But resist with your hip joint muscles.
-As you arms work to compress your hip joint use your hip muscles against your arms.
+As you arms work to compress your hip joint, use your hip muscles to resist the compression.

 In both cases (hip joint and shoulders) increase the pressure or tension gradually.
 And release it gradually as well.

-One of the reasons for keeping the spine straight is because this is a seated hamstring stretch.
-With the spine straight the hamstrings have an anchor from which they can lengthen from.
+One of the reasons for lenghtening the spine is because this is a seated hamstring stretch.
+With the spine lengthened the hamstrings have an anchor from which they can lengthen from.
 That anchor is the bottom of the pelvis which is held in place by your straight spine.